 Baking on Keto can be challenging.
 Luckily, at the same time, it can give you a great experience.
 Naturally, If you have always been virtuous in the kitchen, then Keto baking will be children’s play for you.
 On the other hand, if you are a beginner, this particular recipe will make an excellent start.

 The nutrients are always important.
 In this version, you will be treated only with the top class Keto macros!
 With the unbelievable low content of sugar (0,1g per slice), 10,5g of fat, and solid 4,9g of protein, this Keto bread could win any contest!
 Have in mind, Keto Mediterranean bread recipes always follow these three golden rules:

 Keto bread with Greek yoghurt

 - Using an electric mixer, beat the eggs with melted butter until you get a shiny emulsion.
-Add yoghurt and vinegar and keep mixing.
+Add yoghurt, apple cider vinegar and keep mixing.